Sri Lanka Travel: for culture and nature lovers

 Sri Lanka is one of the most diverse countries in Asia.
 The island is full of ancient temples, bustling cities, green tea plantations, beautiful wildlife parks and white-sand beaches.
 Go on beautiful walks, learn how to cook curries in a homestay and interact with the friendly locals.
 A Sri Lanka travel experience is a treat for every traveller.

-Insider tips from our local expert Sanjeewaniread more
+Insider tips from our local expert Shasheenread more

 Beware of these hazards when travelling through Sri Lankaread more